jbranchaud/rails-sorta-static-pages/README.md

-# Rails Static Pages
+# Rails Sorta Static Pages

-> a simple rails app showing how to serve static pages
+> a simple rails app showing how to serve sorta static pages